hawkeyes21/DistanceVectorRouting/README.md

 # DistanceVectorRouting

-An implementation of distance vector routing in Python, as a part of Computer Networks subject.
+An implementation of distance vector routing in Python, as a part of Computer Networks.